somiithm/RBAC/readme.md

 It is basically inspired but Amazon Web Services' way of modeling access control, by way of users, policies and user-policy mapping.
 A policy is nothing but a json document stating the access level.
 Instead of having an policy framework, we have resources, and permissions which tell what actions are allowed for which role.

+## Assumptions
+1. Assuming that there will be some admin panel to add resources, roles and users and also allocate permissions, have made only a nominal API for Users, Roles and Resources
+2. Have made a middleware to check RBAC.
+However the access control check can be done at any level, a middleware is made and routes specify which action and resource is used to access the route

 ## Installation
 - php installation
 ```